ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: Reconstruction Performance:

 \subsubsection{Higher-Resolution Tests ($1024^3$)}

 We next evaluate the code at a higher resolution, testing the reconstruction on a density field discretized on a $1024^3$ grid and derived from the Kun simulation.
-Using parameters $N_{\mathrm{pmstep}}=10$, $R_{\mathrm{pm}}=2.0$, and $R_s=5.0$, we perform 200 HMCMC iterations, after which $\chi^2_{\omega}$ converges to a stable value of 0.0066.
-The reconstructed initial conditions are then forward-evolved to $z=0$ using \textsc{Gadget-4} for direct comparison with the original input field.
+Using parameters $N_{\mathrm{pmstep}}=10$, $R_{\mathrm{pm}}=2.0 l_c$, and $R_s=5.0 l_c$, we perform 200 HMCMC iterations, after which $\chi^2_{\omega}$ converges to a stable value of 0.0066.
+To provide more fair assessment for the final reconstruction simulation, the reconstructed initial conditions are then forward-evolved to $z=0$ using \textsc{Gadget-4} for direct comparison with the original input field.

 A visual inspection of the resulting density fields (Figure~\ref{fig:L1000Nd1024}) shows that the large-scale cosmic web—voids, filaments, and clusters—is well recovered, though some mismatch in the amplitudes of the highest-density clusters persists.
+In contrast to the relative error map in the upper-right panel of Fig.~\ref{fig:L1000Nd256}, the map shown in the right panel of Fig.~\ref{fig:L1000Nd1024} exhibits a weak but discernible directional dependence, with slightly larger discrepancies along the y-direction.
+Nevertheless, from our tests comparing the true and reconstructed initial density fields at redshift $z=127$, as well as the final density field at redshift $z=0$, this anisotropy does not appear.
+We therefore conclude that, despite having used FastPM with 10 time steps to model structure formation, a small mismatch remains when the outcome is compared with the \textsc{Gadget-4} simulation, which is likely the primary source of this directional dependence.

 To quantify the agreement, we calculate the power spectra of the original and reconstructed final fields (Figure~\ref{fig:1024pk}, top panel).
 The two power spectra closely match over nearly all wavenumbers, indicating that both the overall amplitude and the scale dependence of the density fluctuations are accurately reconstructed.
 The lower panel presents the relative difference, which stays below $5\%$ for $k > 0.05\,h\,\mathrm{Mpc}^{-1}$.
 The larger deviations on the very largest scales (the first few $k$-bins) are a well-known characteristic of HMCMC reconstructions \citep{Wang_2013,Wang_2014}, driven by sample variance from the small number of independent modes in a finite simulation volume.